pcherian10/pcherian10.github.io/_posts/2018-12-26-electric_cars_on_rails_app_-_adding_a_jquery_frontend.markdown

 ### AJAX

 From using several views and routes, I was able to switch to use just one view and one route,  thanks to using JS and AJAX.
 AJAX allows for sending `GET`, `POST` and `PUT` / `PATCH` requests to the server and retreive and show the information in the current view while in the same route.
 In the previous Rails app, I had redirects to each view, but with AJAX, I just had each form render in specific `<div>'s` wrappers and segments, initiated by the respective buttons on the page.
-A typical page

 ### Prototype